Read the Passage: 2 Peter 3:1-18

 Knowledge (3:1–9)

-Peter begins this chapter by referring to his first letter to the churches of Asia Minor, which we know as 1 Peter.
+Peter begins this chapter by referring to his first letter to the churches of Asia Minor, which we know as the book of 1 Peter.
 That epistle, along with the current one, was written in order to “stir up your pure minds by way of reminder” (2 Pet.
 3:1; cf. 1:13; 2 Tim.
 1:6; Heb.
 10:24).
 That which Peter wanted to remind his readers of was “the words which were spoken by the holy prophets” (2 Pet.
 3:2).
 Recall that Peter had earlier mentioned the prophecies written by “holy men of God spoke as they were moved by the Holy Spirit” (2 Pet.
 1:21).
 Reminders and encouragement are an essential part of spiritual growth and are even the spiritual gifts of some.
-Note Peter’s reference to “your . . . minds” and “be mindful” in 2 Pet.
+Note Peter’s reference to “your . . . minds” and his exhortation to the church to “be mindful” in 2 Pet.
 3:1–2.
-This is a continuing part of Peter’s emphasis on knowledge in this epistle, as knowledge is essential for defense against false teaching.
+This is a continuing part of Peter’s emphasis within this epistle on knowledge and on cultivating a renewed mind, for knowledge is an essential defense against false teaching.

 In 2 Pet.
-3:8–9 Peter notes the reason why it may seem like the Lord is delayed in His return and in the judgment of scoffers—that is, because of His long-suffering.
+3:8–9 the apostle notes the main reason why it may seem like the Lord is delayed in His return, and in the judgment of scoffers, is His longsuffering.
 Indeed, God does not count time as man does (cf. Ps.
-90:4) and is delayed in His judgment “not willing that any should perish but that all should come to repentance” (2 Pet.
+90:4) and God has delayed His judgment “not willing that any should perish, but that all should come to repentance” (2 Pet.
 3:9; cf. Ezek.
 18:32; 1 Tim.
 2:4).
 Given that all men will not be saved, this verse appears to be problematic, for it seems to imply that God cannot save all whom He desires.
 Theologians have avoided this difficulty by distinguishing between God’s will of desire (i.e., His moral will) and God’s will of decree (i.e., His sovereign will).
-In other words, while God genuinely desires that all men be saved, for purposes that have not been fully disclosed, within God’s sovereign will only some men will be saved (cf. Rom.
+In other words, while God genuinely desires that all men be saved, for purposes that have not been fully disclosed by God in Scripture, within God’s sovereign will only some men will be saved (cf. Rom.
 9:22–24).

 Renewal (3:10–13)

 This passage, 2 Pet.
 3:10–13, is probably one of the most misunderstood passages in the entire Bible.
-It is oftentimes cited to support the notion that everything will be destroyed in the end times, with redeemed humanity allegedly spending eternity–perhaps in a spiritual state–in heaven.
-A problem with this notion, however, is that the rest of Scripture describes redeemed humanity as residing upon a renewed earth—that is, a new heavens and a new earth (cf. Ps.
+It is oftentimes cited to support the notion that everything will be destroyed in the end times, with redeemed humanity spending eternity in heaven.
+A problem with this notion, however, is that the rest of Scripture describes redeemed humanity as residing upon a redeemed earth—that is, a renewed heavens and a renewed earth (cf. Ps.
 102:25–26; Isa.
 65:17; 66:22; Rom.
 8:19–21; Rev. 21:1–22:5).
-While different translators have rendered 2 Pet.
-3:10 in various ways, I suggest the following rendering of 2 Pet.
-3:10, “But the day of the Lord will come as a thief in the night, in which the heavens will be transformed with a great noise, and immorality will melt with fervent heat; both the earth and the works that are in it will be exposed.”
+While translators have rendered 2 Pet.
+3:10 differently, I suggest the following translation of 2 Pet.
+3:10, “But the day of the Lord will come as a thief in the night, in which the heavens will be transformed with a great noise, and immorality (or base moral principles) will melt with fervent heat; both the earth and the works that are in it will be exposed.”
+In short, however 2 Pet.
+3:10 is rendered, it must coincide with other biblical teachings on the end times.

 Anticipation (3:14–18)

 As Peter had previously stated in 2 Pet.
 3:11–12, the fact of our Lord’s imminent return ought to prompt believers to be watching and to be ready for Him.
 Indeed, the language and illustrations that Peter uses here are reminiscent of Jesus’ own words in the Olivet Discourse, which was surely heard by Peter when Christ gave this teaching (cf. Matt.
 24:36–44).
-Additionally, as he closes out his epistle, Peter refers to Paul’s writings as Scripture (cf. 2 Pet.
-3:16) and notes that there are some things in Paul’s writings that are difficult to understand.
-Note that it is the most difficult things in Scripture that are most often attacked.
-Such doctrines include, the reality of creation, the nature Scripture, the person of Jesus, the Trinity, the return of Christ, and justification by faith alone.
-Note that exhortations to godly living almost always accompany teachings on Jesus’ return.
+Additionally, as he closes out this epistle, Peter refers to Paul’s writings as being Scripture (cf. 2 Pet.
+3:16) and Peter notes that there are some things in Paul’s writings that are difficult to understand.
+Note that it is the most difficult things in Scripture that are oftentimes attacked by false teachers.
+Such doctrines include, the idea of the Trinity, the doctrine of creation, the nature of Scripture, the person of Jesus, the return of Christ, and justification by faith alone.

 Application Questions: